 - “See me this week in XYZ in the role of Rebekah at the International Film Festival.
 Sat.
 11/8 at 2PM” (include reviews if you have them).

-- “Out on DVD this week: Susie as Rebekah in XYZ”
+- “New on Netflix this month: Susie as Rebekah in XYZ”

 2) Target Marketing

-What is your purpose in sending this postcard and who are you sending it to?
+What is your purpose in sending this communication and who are you sending it to?
 If you need an agent, you might be sending to just agencies or managers.
 If you are already established, you might be sending it directly to casting directors or those directors you have worked with before hoping to get a job.
-If you are just trying to build a fan base, or you are inviting people to your newest play or concert, you might be mailing to a completely different group (fans included).
+If you are just trying to build a fan base, or you are inviting people to your newest play or concert, you might post on social media, create an online “event” or evite.
 Think about what you want to get out of the mailing.
 Only send to those who can move your career forward, and avoid spamming everyone you know.
 Over-marketing looks desperate.

-You might want to use pre-printed mailing labels, or go the more personal route—hand address the postcards.
+For hard copy mailings, you might want to use pre-printed mailing labels.
+Email addresses can be found on IMDB if you have the Pro version.
 Either way, you need to compile a list.

 - Mailing Labels.
-There are several places to get pre-made mailing labels within the industry, including Breakdown Services, NowCasting, LA Casting and Casting Workbook.
-You can buy them for $15-$20 per set.
-Some are available for download for free.
+There are several places to get pre-made mailing labels within the industry.
+We suggest using Casting About (owned by Breakdown Services) for theatrical labels, and Casting Networks for commercial labels.

 Note: Casting Directors move around very, very frequently as they move from project to project.
 Old addresses will do you no good.
-Our suggestion is to go to the source –commercial labels from LA Casting and theatrical from Casting About (more on that below), etc. The more connected the source is to the industry, the better.
+Our suggestion is to go to the source –commercial labels from Casting Networks and theatrical from Casting About (more on that below).
+The more connected the source is to the industry, the better.
 Labels are generally organized into Agencies, Theatrical Casting Directors (meaning television and film), and Commercial Casting Directors.

 4) Narrow the list

-There are about 500 CDs in LA alone, so the trick is to narrow things down a bit and stay within a budget for printing.
+There are about 600 CDs in LA alone, so the trick is to narrow things down a bit and stay within a budget if you are printing hard copies.
 Here are some tips:

 You can print labels of JUST the addresses you want onto Avery labels, so you don’t have so many wasted labels.
 Pretty nifty!

-Subscriptions to this service are $9.95 per month, or $39.95 per year, a great cost savings in comparison to purchased labels.
+A subscription to this service is $9.95/mo or $48.95 per year for NY or LA, a great cost savings in comparison to purchased labels.

-If you are in a smaller market (Chicago, Louisiana, etc.) you will want to add your local Casting Directors by hand, since they won’t show up on most of the ready-made label services or publications.
-If you don’t know who they are, check the local film commission—casting directors are often listed there since they are hoping to attract local production work.
+If you are in a smaller market (Chicago, Louisiana, etc.) you will want to add your local Casting Directors by hand, since most of the label services do not sort by geographical area.
+If you don’t know who your local CDs are, check the local film commission—casting directors are often listed there since they are hoping to attract local production work.

 TIP: For kids, send to anyone at Disney or Nickelodeon.
-Skip Playboy Channel and shows like Reno 911 (that rarely hire kids).
+Skip Playboy Channel and shows like The Good Place (that rarely hire kids).
 Then think about your child’s “type” and make sure to mail CDs that typically work on those types of projects.